brockpetrie/vue-moment/readme.md

 ## Installation

-Either install via NPM and require plugin like so
+Install via NPM and require the plugin like so:

 ```js
 Vue.use(require('vue-moment'));
 ```

-or load `vue-moment.min.js` along with `moment.js` the old fashioned way.

 ## Usage